elastic/elasticsearch-java/README.md

 ## Compatibility

-The `main` branch targets the upcoming Elasticsearch 8.0.
+The `main` branch targets the next major release (8.0) and the `7.x` branch targets the next minor release.
 Support is still incomplete as the API code is generated from the [Elasticsearch Specification](https://github.com/elastic/elasticsearch-specification) that is also still a work in progress.

-As the work on the specification comes to completion, an additional `7.x` branch will provide support for the corresponding versions of Elasticsearch.

 ## Current status